chriscauley/intro_to_programming/DAY3.md

 print utils.add3(1,2,3) # 6
 ```

 Very large programs need to be better organized using directories.
 Look at the `room_builder` folder.

-<!!--- MISSING!!!!! -->
+This folder has three files:

+* `__init__.py` is an empty file.
+This can contain stuff (a very advanced topic).
+For now this is just a way to signal python that this folder contains python code and can be imported as `import room_builder`

+* `utils.py` is a file full of functions.
+Executing this file with `python room_builder/utils.py` does nothing, since none of the functions are ever used.

+* `run.py` executes the program.
+This uses the functions in utils to prompt the user and process the inputed data.

 ## Built in and third party libraries